chipsalliance/chisel/docs/src/cookbooks/hierarchy.md

 ## How do I instantiate multiple instances with the same module parameterization?

+NOTE: This feature requires the experimental Scala `-Ymacro-annotations` option in build.sbt.

 Prior to this package, Chisel users relied on deduplication in a FIRRTL compiler to combine structurally equivalent modules into one module (aka "deduplication").
 This package introduces the following new APIs to enable multiply-instantiated modules directly in Chisel.